Secured Property — Surrendering, Redemption, and Reaffirmation

 If you fail to make prompt payments, then the creditor will have the right to repossess or foreclose on the property, and sell it to pay off your debt.
 If the amount is less than what you owed, then you may be liable, depending on state law, for the deficiency.
 The debt will not be discharged.

-You will have to file the Reaffirmation Agreement with the bankruptcy court, and if you are not represented by an attorney, you will have to attend a discharge hearing in which the judge will determine if you really understand the Reaffirmation Agreement and its consequences.
+You must file the Reaffirmation Agreement with the bankruptcy court, and if you are not represented by an attorney, you must attend a discharge hearing in which the judge will determine if you really understand the Reaffirmation Agreement and its consequences.

 You can cancel a Reaffirmation Agreement by notifying the creditor either before you receive your discharge or within 60 days after filing the agreement with the court, whichever is later.
-However, if you received your discharge and your case is closed, then you will not be able to select any other option for the property, so if you are going to cancel, it would be best to do so before your discharge.
+However, if you received your discharge and your case is closed, then you cannot select any other option for the property, so if you intend to cancel, do so before your discharge.

 The main advantage of a Reaffirmation Agreement is that it allows you to keep property that is more valuable than the debt on the property.
 When it would not be feasible to redeem the property because it is too valuable, such as your house or a car, then a reaffirmation will probably be the only way that you can keep the property.